columby/api.columby.com/README.md

 ### Development
 To run the API locally, use gulp to start the process.
 A configuration file at /server/config/env.js is required with the proper environment variables.

-    gulp
+    gulp serve

 ### Staging / Production
-Create a production version with Grunt:
+Create a production version with Gulp:

-    gulp version
-    gulp apidoc
     gulp build

 Serve ./dist/server/server.js using gulp, or the columby-api upstart process.

-    sudo service columby-api start
+    pm2 start

-## Installation
-* Create a new Digital Ocean Droplet with Ubuntu 14.04.
-* Run the install script ./install/install.sh This will create the user and required folders and install the software.

-    sh ./install/install.sh

 ## Contact
 Email: [admin@columby.com](mailto:admin@columby.com)